shpml/fundamentals/09_chapter/08_cheatsheet.md

 # Control Flow Cheat Sheet

-Here are some notes on what's been covered in this chapter; feel free to copy this and extend it to make your own cheatsheet.
+Here are some notes on what's been covered in this unit.
+Feel free to copy this and extend it to make your own cheat sheet.

 ## Conditionals
-### `if...else` statement syntax
+### `if...else` Statement Syntax

 ```javascript
 if (condition1) {